Sustainable finance: principles and recommendations

 This page is intended to provide members of the Swiss Bankers Association (SBA) with an overview of principles and recommendations concerning sustainable finance.
 It is focused on topics relevant to the industry and does not cover the applicable laws and regulations.
 Acting as a general guide for members,

-it will be updated as and when necessary to reflect new developments and initiatives.
+it will be updated to reflect new developments and initiatives.

 The SBA’s position